slowbreathing/slowbreathing.github.io/_posts/2019-04-01-introduction.md

 {%
     include image.html
     src="/img/introduction/sol2.jpeg"
-    caption="figure-4:Bottom of the screen is the size of the object. " hight="110%"
+    caption="figure-4:Bottom of the screen is the size of the object using <a href='https://openjdk.java.net/projects/code-tools/jmh/' >JMH</a>. " hight="110%"
     width="110%"
 %}